rxy001/nex-ui/packages/system/README.md

 ### Scales

-Scales can associate design tokens with CSS properties, enabling CSS properties to be mapped to the corresponding token types.
-As a result, CSS properties can use tokens of the corresponding types as values.
+Scales map tokens and semantic tokens to CSS properties, allowing CSS properties to directly reference tokens of the appropriate type.
+This enables the use of tokens as values for CSS properties, ensuring consistency and scalability across the design system.',

 ### Aliases